In affiliate marketing, there are two words that are essential to the success of an affiliate marketing program: engagement and activation.

 Figuring out ways to engage and activate affiliates is a top challenge for most brands.
 It requires a significant amount of time and an understanding of the challenges that affiliates face.

-Figuring out strategies that will help get them motivated to blog about your products and services is fundamental to the health and profitability of your affiliate program.
+Figuring out strategies that will help get them motivated to promote your products and services is fundamental to the health and profitability of your affiliate program.

 - Focus on the end goal.
 Are looking to drive sales?
 Grow brand awareness?
 Increase clicks?
 Before you start rolling out initiatives to engage and activate your affiliates, it’s critical to clearly define your primary objective and determine what success looks like in both the short and long term.